PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

 In PrestaShop, many forms represent an identifiable object data such as Cart, Product, Order, Customer and many others.
 Each indentifiable object share common scenarios such as its creation, update or it's display.
 To wrap the common behavior is a must and identifiable object is here for rescue.
-It allows to retrieve data and manipulate it by using following parts:
+It allows to retrieve data for form display and to submit it by using following parts:

-* _Form data provider_ - responsible for data retrieval.
+* _Form data provider_ - responsible for data retrieval either by identifiable object id or by providing default values.
-* _Form builder_ - used for form building.
+* _Form builder_ - used for rendering form content.

 ## Form data provider

 Data retrieval is defined by two methods:

 * **getData($id)** - function used to retrieve data by given id.